mikealibo/social-media-platform/README.md

   - Confirmation of account
   - Lock/Unlock Account - 3 login failed attempts
   - Idle in 30 minutes user will logout

+* Manage their accounts.
+  - Change Email/Username
+  - Change password wih confirm password
+* Profile creation:
+  - Allow users to create and edit their own personal profiles, including uploading profile pictures and adding bio information.
+* Posts and comments
+  - Users should be able to create, edit, and delete their own posts and comments.
+* Friendships and follower system
+  - Implement a system for users to send friend requests and follow other users.
+* Newsfeed
+  - Display posts from friends and people the user follows in a chronological order.
+* Notifications
+  - Notify users of new friend requests, comments, and likes on their posts.
+* Search functionality
+  - Allow users to search for other users and posts by keywords or hashtags.